RE Baseball mercy rules Everglades Prep in four innings

 “Ending my career on the field where I’ve shared countless memories with my brothers over the past seven years is a hard pill to swallow,” Basile explained.
 “My teammates congratulating me at home plate made me remember why this team means so much to me and why I’ll always consider this group of guys my family.”

-Even in a victory with limited mistakes, the team stillooked for ways to improve on their performance with the district playoffs around the corner.
+Even in a victory with limited mistakes, the team still looked for ways to improve on their performance with the district playoffs around the corner.
 King said the team needs to work on capitalizing on scoring opportunities.
 “We tend to leave too many runners in scoring positions.
 I think what will separate us from other good teams will be those key moments,” King explained.

 Srebnick said that getting off to a strong start will help push them to the next level.
 “Going forward we really need to work on getting our bats alive earlier.
 When we put the ball in play and start pressuring teams right out of the gate, we can compete with just about anybody.”